Tibet under Yuan rule: Sakya rule

-According to Rossabi, Khublai established a system in which a Sakya lama would be "Imperial Preceptor" or Dishi (originally "State Preceptor" or Guoshi), who would reside in China and supervise all the Buddhists of the empire, and a Tibetan called dpon-chen (Ponchen) or "Civil Administrator" would live in Tibet to administer it.
-Nevertheless, this system also led to conflicts between the Sakya leaders and the dpon-chens.
+In 1260, Kublai appointed Phagpa as "Guoshi", or State Preceptor.
+The title was later changed to Imperial Precetor (Dishi).
+Phagpa was the first "to initiate the political theology of the relationship between state and religion in the Tibeto-Mongolian Buddhist world".
+Khublai established a system in which a Sakya lama would be Imperial Preceptor, who would reside in China and supervise all the Buddhists of the empire, and a Tibetan called dpon-chen (Ponchen) or "Civil Administrator" would live in Tibet to administer it.
+This system also led to conflicts between the Sakya leaders and the dpon-chens.